us4useu/us4r-lite-user-docs/docs/content/first-use.md

 7. Make sure to check that the device and its software is starting correctly.
 If any errors are signaled by the device or messages displayed on screen, proceed according to instructions.

-8. Follow the instruction on how to run "plane wave imaging" example script on your setup. available [here](https://us4useu.github.io/arrus-toolkit/content/installation/index.html#python).
-Please remember to use the provided configuration file.
+8. Follow the instruction on how to run "plane wave imaging" example script on your setup.
+For Python examples are provided [here](https://github.com/us4useu/arrus/tree/master/api/python/examples) and described [here](https://us4useu.github.io/arrus-docs/releases/current/python/content/examples.html).
+For Matlab you can find example scripts [here](https://github.com/us4useu/arrus/tree/master/api/matlab/examples).
+Please remember to use the provided configuration file!

 9. Once the test is over, close the image window.